jloiola/automart/README.md

 ### Task #1: Add Endpoint to Update Customer Info

-Currently, we can query for all customers, query for a specific customer by ID, create a customer, or delete a customer by ID.

-Add an endpoint that allows for an existing customer record to be updated.
-The endpoint should primarily be built for a customer info form in the UI that will be built in the future.
+Add an endpoint that allows for updating customer records.

 **Acceptance Criteria:**